 But the storage solutions out there aren’t much better.
 Those old-fashioned over-the-toilet shelving units are never very aesthetically pleasing.
-And if you go entirely for aesthetics, you end up with a “storage” ladder that doesn’t do much more than add an element of rustic style to your space.
+And if you go entirely for aesthetics, you end up with a “storage” ladder that doesn’t do much more than adding an element of rustic style to your space.
 It's a rough terrain to navigate.

 But stylish and functional bathroom storage is possible; it just takes a little creativity.
 Meet our favorite bathroom storage solution of all: floating storage shelves.
 They’re functional, they’re stylish, and if you do them right, they can look just like something you’d find on your Pinterest feed.
 Plus, without brackets or bulky hardware, they're pretty streamlined, so you can fit them in any small space.